devlooped/nugetizer/readme.md

 c. **TargetPath**: optional PackFolder-relative path for the item.
 If not provided, the relative path of the item in the project (or its *Link* metadata) is used.

 When an item specifies *FrameworkSpecific=true*, the project's target framework is added to the final package path, such as `lib\netstandard2.0\My.dll`.
-Since the package folder itself typically determines whether it contains framework-specific files or not, the *FrameworkSpecific* value has sensible defaults so you don't have to specify it unless you wnat to override it.
+Since the package folder itself typically determines whether it contains framework-specific files or not, the *FrameworkSpecific* value has sensible defaults so you don't have to specify it unless you want to override it.
 The [default values from NuGetizer.props](src/NuGetizer.Tasks/NuGetizer.props) are:

 | PackFolder       | FrameworkSpecific |
 |------------------|-------------------|